+t statistics in parentheses

++ p < 0.1, * p < 0.05, ** p < 0.01

+Source: Lapop, 2017 and 2019.

-For models without interactions, only the ethnic group was not meant, an unexpected result given the richness of the literature on the relationship between ethnic group and political culture.
-Family income and schooling showed positive effects, indicating the existence of a relationship between socioeconomic status and the two indexes, corroborating much of the literature on political attitudes and behaviors that associate the educational level with greater political activism through the development of cognitive or civic skills, the cultivation of political interest and the provision of political information.
+For models without interactions, only the ethnic group dummies were not significant, an unexpected result given the richness of the literature on the relationship between ethnic group and political culture.
+Family income and university education showed positive effects, indicating the existence of a relationship between socioeconomic status and the two indices, corroborating much of the literature on political attitudes and behaviors that associate the educational level with greater political activism through the development of cognitive or civic skills, the cultivation of political interest and the provision of political information.
 The time effect showed that the two indexes increased between 2017 and 2019.
-Age had a positive effect com IC and a negative effect com COPI, indicating that older people tend to have more institutional confidence and less policy orientation.
-Mulheres have less institutional confidence and a lower orientation to politics than men.
-This result confirms findings from the international literature that show that women generally participate less políticamente and have less confidence in institutions due to various constraints, such as family responsibilities that disproportionately fall on their backs and also due to por mecanismos como das mulheresprocess of o political socialization replicating patterns of inequality between genders.
+Age had a positive effect on CI and a negative effect on COPI, indicating that older people tend to have more institutional confidence and less political orientation.
+Women have less institutional confidence and a lower orientation to politics than men.
+This result confirms findings from the international literature that show that women generally participate less politically and have less confidence in institutions due to various constraints, such as family responsibilities that disproportionately fall on their backs and also due to the process of political socialization replicating patterns of inequality between genders.

-When we added an interaction between schooling and ethnic group, the effects of the black/brown and yellow categories were negative for COPI, while the impacts of income, age and sex did not have their impacts os os mudaram com essa adição.
-The effect de schooling remained positive and significant for COPI, but was no longer relevant in the para CImodel.
+When we added an interaction between schooling and ethnic group, the effects of the black/brown and yellow categories were negative for COPI, while the impacts of income, age and sex did not change.
+The effect of education remained positive and significant for COPI, but was no longer relevant in the CI model.
 The interaction between schooling and yellow was significant and positive for COPI, indicating that higher education has a particularly strong positive relationship for Asian Brazilians.
 An assumption in the theory about the relationship between schooling and political participation is that it has a similar effect on different ethnic groups, but the evidence in this regard is not yet conclusive in the specialized literature.
 Lien showed that, in the U.S., education has a strong relationship with political participation for Americans of Mexican descent, but not for Asian Americans.
-Theis scarce on this effect geralmente nthis last specificos Asiáticos especificamente.
-Complicando ainda mais, sampling metodologias sobre a are often poorly adopted for comparison between multiple groups.
-Interestingly, our results indicated an opposite effect, suggesting a difference between the position of Asians in Brazil and the USA. most Asian Regarding IC, the Asian condition and its interaction with schooling were not significant, indicating that Asian Brazilians have levels of institutional confidence similar to those of other ethnic groups.
+Theliterature, in general terms, is scarce on this effect nthis last specificethnic group.
+Making this discussion even more complex, sampling techniques are often poorly adopted for comparison between multiple groups.
+Interestingly, our results indicated an opposite effect, suggesting a difference between the position of Asians in Brazil and the USA.
+One explanation may be that most Asian population in the U.S. was born outside the U.S. and this decreases the group's political participation.a do grupo.
+Regarding IC, the Asian condition and its interaction with schooling were not significant, indicating that Asian Brazilians have levels of institutional confidence similar to those of other ethnic groups.

 Together, these models show that ethnic identity, particularly for Asians, does not have a strong effect on cognitive orientation to politics and institutional trust.
 However, the models show that education has different, albeit reduced, effects among ethnic groups and that the impacts of socioeconomic resources vary between ethnic groups.
 For Asians, a category that interests us most directly, higher education increased the score of the measure on the cognitive dimension.